yuqiii-wang/KnowledgeNotes/math/ai/nlp/llm/llm_evaluations.md

 ### Bias and Fairness

 LLMs inherit stereotypes, misrepresentations, derogatory and exclusionary language, and other denigrating behaviors.
 These harms are forms of *social bias*, a subjective and normative term we broadly use to refer to disparate treatment or outcomes between social groups that arise from historical and structural power asymmetries.

-## Industry Fast-Path Practices

-Manually craft dataset (prepare source texts, manually propose questions/challenges, and answers/labelling) can be time-consuming, below shows a fast path how to evaluate a fine-tuned LLM with provided source texts.

-1. Given source texts, ask LLM to generate a few questions and answers.
-These are proposed as the training set.
-2. By tasks, can further ask LLM to propose challenges and label the challenges, e.g., entailment tasks.
-3. Given the generated questions/challenges, ask LLM to paraphrase the questions/challenges, and these paraphrased questions/challenges should be semantically identical to the original questions/challenges.
-4. Before fine-tuning an LLM, use the raw LLM to answer the paraphrased questions/challenges, served as the benchmark.
-5. Fine-tuning the LLM with the generated trained dataset.
-6. Use the fine-tuned LLM to answer the paraphrased questions/challenges, and compared with the benchmark results.